taggit-tacc/taggit-tacc.github.io/README.md

 	    The output is stored in Taggit/dist.

 Step Four: navigate into the /dist directory and copy absolutely everything into the website's
 	   repo.
-Also, at this step copy over the preserved README.txt and 404.html files. if a change was made to index.html, delete 404.html and make a new file named 404.html then, open index.html, and copy absolutely everything to the new 404.html
+Also, at this step copy over the preserved README.txt On the repo, make a new file named 404.html then, open index.html, and copy absolutely everything to the new 404.html

 Step Five: git init, git add *, git commit, and git push.
 The website is now updated, and